ByWrong/Stock_Screener/read_me.txt

-- make sure the "chromedriver.exe" matches the version of your Chrome browser.
+- make sure the "chromedriver" matches the version of your Chrome browser.
 If in doubt, download a new one from internet and replace.